 My landlord is asking me to move out.
 What do I do?
-Do NOT move out!
-It is illegal for the landlord to physically remove you from your home, unless you have received an order to leave from a court AFTER an eviction case has taken place in court.
+Do NOT move out immediately!
+It is illegal for the landlord to physically remove you from your home, unless you have received an order to leave from a court AFTER an eviction case has taken place in that court.
 Receiving an eviction notice does NOT mean you have to move out.
 Contact a tenant or legal aid organization immediately if your landlord is harassing you, or pressuring you to move.

 My landlord wants to increase my rent by more than 10%.
 This is illegal during the state of emergency for new and existing tenancies under California Penal Code Section 396.
 This includes both the COVID-19 state of emergency but also any county-level states of emergency related to wildfires in California.
 If your landlord puts forward an agreement with a rent increase, do not sign anything.
 Use this sample letter to notify your landlord and keep a copy.
 Lastly, the cost of hotel rooms is covered under the state of emergency provision as well.
 You can learn more about your price-gouging protections at the state Attorney General website.